Knowledge bases

 What if I have a scanned document?

 If you have scanned documents to include in your Knowledge Base, fret not.
 The Smartly platform is equipped with cutting-edge OCR (Optical Character Recognition) algorithms that can extract text from image-based documents.
 To take advantage of this feature, simply add your scanned document as a PNG or JPG file in your data sources.
-Our cutting-edge OCR technology will then automatically process these files to extract and index the text, making it a part of your Gen AI's Knowledge Base.
+Our cutting-edge OCR technology will then automatically process these files to extract and index the text, making it a part of your assistant's Knowledge Base.

 Smartly.AI OCR (Optical Character Recognition)